-Furthermore, GEO 2020, and for the first time, will provide a “business incubators” area for startup companies in the fields of Geosciences. this is a new value-added addition to the GEO shows.
+Furthermore, GEO, and for the first time, will provide a “business incubators” area for startup companies in the fields of Geosciences. this is a new value-added addition to the GEO shows.

-Tell us about the technical sessions at GEO 2020?
+Tell us about the technical sessions at GEO?
 What topics will they cover?

-GEO 2020 will have a whole new look compared to previous GEO shows.
-In addition to the conventional themes, GEO 2020 will address the role of AI in Geosciences, the role of Geosciences in the field of mineralogy, hydrology and delivering sustainable energy to the world such as through Geothermal Energy.
-This GEO 2020 we have a dedicated session on Geosciences applications in other fields than fossil fuels.
+GEO will have a whole new look compared to previous GEO shows.
+In addition to the conventional themes, GEO will address the role of AI in Geosciences, the role of Geosciences in the field of mineralogy, hydrology and delivering sustainable energy to the world such as through Geothermal Energy.
+In 2021 GEO we have a dedicated session on Geosciences applications in other fields than fossil fuels.

 Discover our programme of onstage content, courses and exhibition features that pave the way for geoscientists of the future.